South Korea - Timeline

 2009 October - North Korea expresses "regret" for unleashing dam water that drowned six campers downstream in South Korea in September.
 The two sides hold talks aimed at preventing flooding on the Imjin River which spans their militarised border.

-2009 November - South and North Korean warships exchange fire across a disputed sea border.
+2009 November - South and North Korean warships exchange fire across a disputed sea border, and again in January.

-2010 January - North Korea accepts an offer of food aid from South Korea, the first such aid in two years.
+2010 January - North accepts an offer of food aid from South, the first such aid in two years.

-2010 May - South Korea breaks off all trade with the North after investigators say they have found proof the South Korean naval ship Cheonan was sunk by a North Korean torpedo in March.
+2010 May - South Korea breaks off all trade with the North after naval ship Cheonan was sunk by a North Korean torpedo in March.
 Pyongyang describes the findings as a "fabrication" and cuts all diplomatic ties with Seoul.

 2012 July - South Korea begins move of most ministries to "mini capital" at Sejong City, 120km south of Seoul.
 Key ministries will remain in Seoul.

-2012 August - Lee Myung-bak becomes South Korea's first president to visit the Liancourt Rocks, which Japan also claims.
+2012 August - Lee Myung-bak becomes first president to visit the Liancourt Rocks, which Japan also claims.
 Tokyo recalls its ambassador in protest.

 2012 October - South Korea strikes deal with the US to almost triple the range of its ballistic missile system to 800km as a response to North Korea's test of a long-range rocket in April.

-2012 December - South Korea elects its first female president, Park Geun-hye.
+2012 December - South Korea elects its first female president, Park Geun-hye, of the conservative Saenuri party.
 She takes office in February.

 New spike in tensions

 2013 January - South Korea launches a satellite into orbit for the first time using a rocket launched from its own soil.
-Previous attempts in 2009-10 failed.
-The launch comes weeks after a North Korean rocket placed a satellite in orbit.
+Comes weeks after a North Korean rocket placed a satellite in orbit.

-2013 March - South warns North over unilateral abrogation of Korean War armistice and bellicose rhetoric.
-North also cut off a hotline and vowed to end non-aggressions pacts with South.
-A cyber-attack from an internet address in China temporarily shuts down the computer systems at South Korean banks and broadcasters.
+2013 March - South Korea accuses North of a cyber-attack that temporarily shuts down the computer systems at banks and broadcasters.

 2013 December - South Korea announces expansion of air defence zone, two weeks after China unilaterally announced its own extended air defence zone in East China Sea to include disputed Socotra Rock.